ae6rt/decap/README.md

 A CI build server based on a Kubernetes backend that executes builds in a specially prepared container.

+This project is under active development, and has no releases yet.

 ## AWS Setup

 ### Install the AWS CLI app